 In accordance with the Washington Elementary School District's desire to use technology for educational purposes only, the District has software to filter and deny access to inappropriate Internet Web sites.
+Filtering supports early detection of potentially harmful content and situations in order to provide appropriate intervention .
 WESD staff (who are responsible for students on the Internet) will provide reasonable guidance and instruction to students on its use.
-Parents, students and staff must be aware that due to the lack of restriction of the Internet, there is still a possibility of accessing information that has not been screened by educators and may not be consistent with other WESD policies.
-It is ultimately the individual EIS users who are responsible for their communications and use of
+Parents, students, and staff must be aware that due to the lack of restriction of the Internet, there is still a possibility of accessing information that has not been screened by educators and may not be consistent with other WESD policies.
+It is ultimately the individual EIS users who are responsible for their communications and use of EIS.

-EIS.
 The District may deny access and close the accounts of those individuals who do not use EIS appropriately.
 The Washington Elementary School District does not assume liability for an individual's inappropriate use of EIS.